 By ehcsimred at Flickr.com under CC license

 Many of these questions have found a response during this course while answering others will require systematic individual and collective efforts at the level of the organization.
-Overall, the course provides an answer to one of the basic dilemmas “Why monitor, evaluate and learn?” and once you figure your own answer to this one, it
+Overall, the course provides an answer to one of the basic dilemmas “Why monitor, evaluate and learn?” and once you figure your own answer to this one, it engages yourself in finding how you do that.

 As a think tank providing policy recommendations, policy prioritization, policy research and policy advice at national level, we had established some informal policy goals and sometimes monitored their results, but mainly for meeting grant institutions’ requirements and not as an independent institutional effort.
 In this context, this course has helped us, as an organization, define the nature of the policy influence we want to monitor and evaluate, set the exact priorities and interests in terms of MEL, and formulate our first MEL system for a research programme.